BarbasOyun/LevelGraphGenerator/README.md

-# egui TestLab

--Building random stuff using egui

 # Level Graph Generator

 -Simple Level Generator in Rust using egui for Display

 -Each node represent a building

+-The nodes have to stay inside the circle and avoid overlapping

 ![Alt Text](Assets/level_graph_generation_02.gif)

-# Circle Draw using LineDraw
+## Circle Draw using LineDraw

 -"Portable" (In Unity / Roblox / Any Game Engine) function that take a DrawLine function and Draw a Circle for Debugging